ppy/osu-wiki/news/2025/2025-11-16-project-loved-november-2025.md

 [![](/wiki/shared/news/2025-11-16-project-loved-november-2025/2065444.jpg)](https://osu.ppy.sh/community/forums/topics/2153184)

-[rN - Hundred Voices and the Heartbroken Girl](https://osu.ppy.sh/beatmapsets/2065444#taiko) by ::ZTH::{ user=5258461 } and [\_Rise](https://osu.ppy.sh/users/5217107)\
+[rN - Hundred Voices and the Heartbroken Girl](https://osu.ppy.sh/beatmapsets/2065444#taiko) by ::ZTH::{ user=5258461 } and ::\_Rise::{ user=5217107 }\
 217 BPM, 2:25 | 6.73★, 8.88★\
 *description written by ::\_gt::{ user=8301957 }*

-[rN - Hundred Voices and the Heartbroken Girl](https://osu.ppy.sh/beatmapsets/2065444#taiko) features two of osu!taiko's best known mappers — ::ZTH::{ user=5258461 } and [\_Rise](https://osu.ppy.sh/users/5217107).
+[rN - Hundred Voices and the Heartbroken Girl](https://osu.ppy.sh/beatmapsets/2065444#taiko) features two of osu!taiko's best known mappers — ::ZTH::{ user=5258461 } and ::\_Rise::{ user=5217107 }.
 The chaotic nature of the song, combined with BPM changes and a speedy 356 BPM section in the middle, suits both mappers' styles well, culminating in an intense challenge for even the most experienced of players.
 So whether you're into the tech-focused 6.73★ difficulty, or the finger-breaking 8.88★ difficulty, do remember to vote yes!

 ## osu!catch

-The osu!catch Loved candidates were chosen by ::Realmaas::{ user=6567640 } and [Tenshichan](https://osu.ppy.sh/users/1101600)!
+The osu!catch Loved candidates were chosen by ::Realmaas::{ user=6567640 } and ::Tenshichan::{ user=1101600 }!

 **[Click here to download all of this round's osu!catch picks!](https://packs.ppy.sh/LR66%20-%20Project%20Loved:%20November%202025%20(osu!catch).zip)**